-A student not in good standing (GPA lower than 3.0 or failed critical program or Graduate School requirements; e.g., comprehensive or qualifying exams) may also request a leave of absence.
+A student not in good standing (GPA lower than 3.0 or failed critical program or Graduate School requirements, e.g., comprehensive or qualifying exams) may also request a leave of absence.
 However, the Graduate School may also choose to dismiss the underperforming student where future success seems unlikely.
-Should the request for the leave of absence be approved by the Graduate School, the student will return in the same academic status as prior to the leave.
+Should the request for the leave of absence be approved by the Graduate School, the student will return in the same academic status as before the leave.

 A leave of absence is usually granted for compelling personal, family, medical, or professional reasons that require the student to suspend graduate study and to be absent from the University for a period of time.
 During a leave of absence, students are expected to be focused on these non-academic priorities.
 A leave of absence is not intended to be a mechanism for you to avoid tuition costs while making progress toward a degree.
-Therefore, you may not make progress toward your degree requirements while on leave (e.g., taking comprehensive or qualifying exams; completing incomplete grades; submitting, revising, or defending a thesis or dissertation; conducting independent research, etc.).
-A student on leave will maintain access to basic CCIT services such as University email, but should not use other University resources such as research labs, faculty time, recreation facilities, or health and wellness services.
+Therefore, you may not make progress toward your degree requirements while on leave (e.g., taking comprehensive or qualifying exams; completing incomplete grades; submitting, revising, or defending a thesis or dissertation, conducting independent research, etc.).
+A student on leave will maintain access to basic CCIT services such as University email but should not use other University resources such as research labs, faculty time, recreation facilities, or health and wellness services.

-Procedure for student: The plan to take a leave of absence from your program should be discussed first with your major advisor and/or program coordinator well in advance of your intended leave.
-These faculty members will inform you of concerns at the program level that must be understood and/or addressed prior to leave, including issues of departmental or program financial support.
-Formally notify the program and the Graduate School of your intended leave by completing the online form GS-LoA Request for Leave of Absence.
-After you complete this form, forward it electronically or hand deliver a hard copy to secure the necessary signatures from your graduate program advisor or coordinator.
-Incomplete forms will not be approved by the Graduate School and you thus will be considered not in compliance with the Continuous enrollment policy.
+Procedure for student: The plan to take a leave of absence from your program should be discussed first with your major adviser and/or program coordinator well in advance of your intended leave.
+These faculty members will inform you of concerns at the program level that must be understood and/or addressed before leaving, including departmental or program financial support issues.
+Formally notify the program and the Graduate School of your intended leave by completing the form GS-LoA Request for Leave of Absence.
+After you complete this form, forward it electronically or hand-deliver a hard copy to secure the necessary signatures from your graduate program adviser or coordinator.
+The Graduate School will not approve incomplete forms; thus, you will be considered not in compliance with the Continuous enrollment policy.
 If you are an international student, you should check regulations on how a leave would impact your visa status and other important factors.